Contractors’ Claims, Remedies and Reliefs

-Firstly, it will discuss the circumstances in which claims for extensions of time arise, and the procedure to be followed when making such claims.
-Second, it will set out the conditions that give rise to claims for loss and expense, and the usual requirements that contractors must satisfy for their claim to be successful.
-Third, it will look at the circumstances in which variations, payment and force majeure claims can give rise to extensions of time, loss and expense, and termination.
-Fourth, it will briefly discuss the other circumstances that give rise to a contractor’s right to terminate the contract, related procedural requirements and consequences.
-Finally, it will provide tips for contractors when appointing and working with expert witnesses in disputes arising from contractors’ claims.
+First, it discusses the circumstances in which claims for extensions of time arise, and the procedure to be followed when making such claims.
+Second, it sets out the conditions that give rise to claims for loss and expense, and the usual requirements that contractors must satisfy for their claim to be successful.
+Third, it looks at the circumstances in which variations, payment and force majeure claims can give rise to extensions of time, loss and expense, and termination.
+Fourth, it briefly discusses the other circumstances that give rise to a contractor’s right to terminate the contract, related procedural requirements and consequences.
+Finally, it provides tips for contractors when appointing and working with expert witnesses in disputes arising from contractors’ claims.

 Extensions of time

 In most projects, contractors are required to complete the project by a set date.
 Construction projects are often time-critical and delays to completion of a given project can result in significant monetary losses to the employer.
 For example, if the completion of a power plant or an oil refinery is delayed, it will have a direct effect on the offtake agreement and the project revenue stream, affecting the ability of the employer to repay the lenders.
 Accordingly, as is further discussed in Chapter 5 of this book, construction contracts usually contain liquidated or general damages provisions under which the contractor is liable for delays to the project.